 That said, if your pan has lost its non stick qualities just in certain spots or has one or two superficial scratches in the coating, it may be possible to save it.
 If you’re looking for a way to encourage your pan to be as non stick as it was out of the box, there are a few steps you can take.

 If your pan is relatively new, has been treated well, and/or doesn’t show any other obvious signs of wear, then begin by cleaning your pan with dish soap, hot water, and a vigorous scrub with a dish sponge.
 Sometimes, built-up grime from previous, not-so-thorough cleanings can affect the performance of your pan.
 Be sure to remove all greasy residue, and do not use anything more abrasive than the rough side of a soft sponge.

-If neither of these work and your non stick pan is still, well, sticking, then it may be time to replace the pan.
+If your non stick pan is still, well, sticking, then it may be time to replace the pan.
 Opting for a high-quality, well-made pan means a longer lifespan and less frequent replacements, so you can worry more about perfecting your soft-set French rolled omelette and less about whether it’ll stick.

 There are a few factors that may have caused your non stick pan to lose its namesake qualities.